 The writing test consists of two tasks.
 The first is a description of data (75-100 words), and the second is an essay (250 – 350 words).
 These two tasks are scored on a nine point scale.
 (The criteria for scoring are similar to those for the IELTS academic writing test.)
 This test is similar to the IELTS academic writing test.

-Test schedule for January semester
+Test schedule for new students in August semester 2019

 8:30, 10:00, 13:00 and 14:.30 (No Registration Needed)